-Courses taken at a regionally accredited college or university and designated as appropriate for general education, Associate Degree, baccalaureate or graduate credit by that institution will be accepted by Cuyamaca College for credit.
-In support of general education reciprocity, courses used to meet general education requirements at another California community college will be applied towards general education Areas A-D at Cuyamaca College.
-English and Mathematics competency levels are governed by California Education Code Title 5, section 55063.
-The extent to which courses taken at other colleges satisfy specific certificate and degree requirements is determined by a review of comparability to courses in the Cuyamaca College curriculum.
+Courses taken at a regionally accredited college or university and designated as appropriate for general education, Associate Degree or baccalaureate credit by that institution will be accepted by Cuyamaca College for credit.
+Cuyamaca College adheres to California policies governing reciprocity and acceptance of general education credit.
+The extent to which transfer courses satisfy specific certificate and degree requirements is determined by a review of comparability to courses in the Cuyamaca College curriculum.